Somerset: Economy

 Traditional willow growing and weaving (such as basket weaving) is not as extensive as it used to be but is still carried out on the Somerset Levels and is commemorated at the Willows and Wetlands Visitor Centre.
 Fragments of willow basket were found near the Glastonbury Lake Village, and it was also used in the construction of several Iron Age causeways.
 The willow was harvested using a traditional method of pollarding, where a tree would be cut back to the main stem.
-During the 1930s more than 3600 ha of willow were being grown commercially on the Levels.
+During the 1930s, more than 3600 ha of willow were being grown commercially on the Levels.
 Largely due to the displacement of baskets with plastic bags and cardboard boxes, the industry has severely declined since the 1950s.
-By the end of the 20th century only about 140 ha were grown commercially, near the villages of Burrowbridge, Westonzoyland and North Curry.
+By the end of the 20th century, only about 140 ha were grown commercially, near the villages of Burrowbridge, Westonzoyland, and North Curry.

 Towns such as Castle Cary and Frome grew around the medieval weaving industry.
 Street developed as a centre for the production of woollen slippers and, later, boots and shoes, with C&J Clark establishing its headquarters in the village.
 C&J Clark's shoes are no longer manufactured there as the work was transferred to lower-wage areas, such as China and Asia.

 The county has a long tradition of supplying freestone and building stone.
 Quarries at Doulting supplied freestone used in the construction of Wells Cathedral.
 Bath stone is also widely used.
 Ralph Allen promoted its use in the early 18th century, as did Hans Price in the 19th century, but it was used long before then.
 It was mined underground at Combe Down and Bathampton Down Mines, and as a result of cutting the Box Tunnel, at locations in Wiltshire such as Box.
 Bath stone is still used on a reduced scale today, but more often as a cladding rather than a structural material.
 Further south, Hamstone is the colloquial name given to stone from Ham Hill, which is also widely used in the construction industry.
 Blue Lias has been used locally as a building stone and as a raw material for lime mortar and Portland cement.
 Until the 1960s, Puriton had Blue Lias stone quarries, as did several other Polden villages.
 Its quarries also supplied a cement factory at Dunball, adjacent to the King's Sedgemoor Drain.
-Its derelict, early 20th century remains, was removed when the M5 motorway was constructed in the mid-1970s.
+Its derelict, early 20th-century remains were removed when the M5 motorway was constructed in the mid-1970s.
 Since the 1920s, the county has supplied aggregates.
-Foster Yeoman is Europe's large supplier of limestone aggregates, with quarries at Merehead Quarry.
+Foster Yeoman is Europe's largest supplier of limestone aggregates, with quarries at Merehead Quarry.
 It has a dedicated railway operation, Mendip Rail, which is used to transport aggregates by rail from a group of Mendip quarries.